Battle of the North Cape: Battle

 Scharnhorst's superior speed allowed Bey to shake off his pursuers, after which he turned northeast in an attempt to circle round them and attack the undefended convoy.
 Burnett, instead of giving chase in sea conditions that were limiting his cruisers' speed to 24 kn, correctly guessed Bey's intentions and positioned Force 1 so as to protect the convoy.
 It was a decision that he had some personal doubts about as it would result in the cruisers losing contact with Scharnhorst, and the decision was criticised by some of the British force's other officers but supported by Fraser.
-To Burnett's relief, shortly after noon, Scharnhorst was once again detected by the cruiser's radars as it attempted to approach the convoy.
+To Burnett's relief, shortly after noon, Scharnhorst was once again detected by the cruisers' radars as it attempted to approach the convoy.
 As fire was again exchanged, Scharnhorst scored two hits on Norfolk with 11-inch shells, disabling a turret and her radar.
 Burnett's destroyers were also unable to get close enough to Scharnhorst to launch a torpedo attack on the German ship.
 Following this exchange, Bey decided to return to port, while he ordered his destroyers to attack the convoy at a position reported by the U-boat earlier in the morning.
 The reported position was out of date, and the destroyers missed the convoy.

 Scharnhorst ran south for several hours, once again taking advantage of its superior speed.
 Burnett pursued, but both Sheffield and Norfolk suffered engine problems and were forced to drop back, leaving the outgunned Belfast as the sole pursuer and dangerously exposed for a while.
 The lack of working radar aboard Scharnhorst prevented the Germans from taking advantage of the situation, allowing Belfast to reacquire the German ship on her radar set.
 Bey was unaware that his ship was now sailing into a trap, with Admiral Fraser's main force steaming towards Scharnhorst's position and perfectly placed to intercept the fleeing German ship.
 With Belfast sending a constant stream of radio signals on the Scharnhorst's position, the battleship Duke of York battled through the rough seas to reach the German ship.
 Fraser sent his four escorting destroyers to press ahead and try to get into torpedo-launching positions.
 The main British force soon picked up Scharnhorst on radar at 16:15 and were manoeuvring to bring a full broadside to bear.
 At 16:17 Scharnhorst was detected by Duke of York's Type 273 radar at a range of 45500 yd and by 16:32 Duke of York's Type 284 radar indicated that the range had closed to 29700 yd.